-In this tutorial, I’ll discuss the basics of what a shell script is, what they are commonly used for, and finally, how to write and run a shell script on the Raspberry Pi.
+In this tutorial I’ll discuss the basics of shell scripts, what they’re used for, and how to write and run them on the Raspberry Pi.

-A shell script is simply a text file containing a series of shell (command line) commands that are executed by the BASH shell.
-The shell reads the script file and executes the commands one by one, as if they were input directly on the command line.
-This can save time if you need to execute many commands to complete a task, since all you need to do is create a shell script and run it.
 Shell scripts allow you to automate pretty much anything you can do on the Linux command line.
+A shell script is simply a text file containing a series of shell (command line) commands that are executed one by one, as if they were input directly on the command line.
+They can save time if you need to execute lots of commands at once, or if you want to execute commands automatically, like when the Pi boots up.

 The shell language is a high level programming language.
-It is more removed from system and memory processes than lower level languages.
-This basically means that it has commands and functions to perform tasks that would otherwise take a lot of code to execute in lower level languages like C or assembly language.
+It’s more removed from system and memory processes than lower level languages like assembly or C. This basically means that it has commands and functions to perform tasks that would otherwise take a lot of code to execute.

 Shell scripts can make use of variables, if-then statements, loops, and pipes (see below).

 Shell scripts are great if you need to enter long sequences of commands into the command line to do something.
 Most operations can be accomplished with a single command if you know how to write a shell script for it.
-Some things they can be used to do:
+For example, they can be used to:

 - Control what happens when the computer boots up